oleander/Torrents/README.md

 ##### details

 Argument: `Nokogiri::XML::Element` object representing a table row.

 Returnes: The full url to the details page for the torrent of the current row.

 ##### torrent

 Argument: `Nokogiri::XML::Element` object representing a table row.

 Returnes: The full url to the torrent for of current row.

 ##### title

 Argument: `Nokogiri::XML::Element` object representing a table row.

 Returnes: The title of the torrent for of current row.

 ##### seeders

 Argument: `Nokogiri::HTML::Document` object representing the details page.

 Returnes: The amount of seeders for the specific torrent.

 ##### torrents

 Argument: `Nokogiri::HTML::Document` object representing the torrent table.

 Returnes: A list of `Nokogiri::XML::Element` object representing a list of rows.

 ##### search_url

 Argument: none

 Returnes: The url to be used when searching for a torrent.

 ##### recent_url

 Argument: none

 Returnes: The url to be used when lising the most recent torrents.

 ##### start_page_index

 Argument: none

 Returnes: The index to be used as the start page.

 ##### category_url

 Argument: A `Symbol` representing the category search for.

 Returnes: The category url for the ingoing argument.

 ##### id

 Argument: A `String` representing the details url.

 Returnes: The id for the torrent, parsed from the details url.

 #### Example class

 You can take a look at the [Pirate Bay example](https://github.com/oleander/Torrents/blob/master/lib/torrents/trackers/the_pirate_bay.rb) if something is unclear.

+#### Things you *don't* have to take into aspect.

+There are some things that you don't have to think about when implementing the `Tracker` class.
+The `Tracker` class will solve the problems for you.

+- The return type of the methods.
+Just returning a string works fine.
+[KISS](http://en.wikipedia.org/wiki/KISS_principle).
+- Error handling.
+Sometimes you can't find a CSS selector that that matches exactly 50 torrents in the table, that does't matter.
+Do your best and `Torrents` will handle the rest.
+- Default values.
+If some selector isn't found `Torrents` will fallback on a default value.

+#### What happens if my method returns something strange 1 out of 100 times?

+That does't matter, if your parser for some reason returnes some strange value the `Torrent` class will find the error when validaing the ingoing data.

+The torrent containing the invalid data will just be ignored.

+Your implementation must still pass some basic tests, see below.

+### Test your implementation

+Start by creating a skeleton testcase by copying [the pirate bay](https://github.com/oleander/Torrents/blob/master/spec/trackers/the_pirate_bay_spec.rb) test case.

+Create you own test inside the `spec/trackers`.

+#### Stuff to test

+The following should be covered in your test.

+- When searching for a string, the correct amount of torrents should be returned
+- It should be possible to get the amount of seeders, the value 0 means fail (it's the default value)
+- It should be possible to get the page {n}, where {n} is any given page
+- It should be possible to list the recent torrents
+- It should be possible to get the movie category

+### The readme

+Add the new site to the readme.

+There should be a list in the upper part of the document.

+### When done

+Do a pull request, if some small part of your implementation if missing I'll contact you so we can solve it together.

 ## How do install